Protected animal scientific or educational purposes permits—non-protected areas

 - The collection of protected animal parts or products such as scats, feathers, hair, biopsies, blood, and tissue for research purposes.

-- Research on a particular threatened species or its habitat.
+- Research on a particular protected animal or its habitat.

 Examples of educational activities

 - The collection of road kill (protected animals) for educational purposes (for example Zoology or Veterinary Science students).

 - School field trip – spotlighting animals in a council reserve.

 - University field trip where animals are captured and released.